Dementia Adventure led this national partnership project concerning dementia and the natural environment.

 “Dementia Adventure is really pleased to share the results of this partnership project which builds on our previously published research.
 We hope it will be beneficial to people and organisations across the UK and encourage people to read and share the research report and take action on its recommendations.
 Is it nice outside?
 For many people living with dementia and their family carers the answer is yes, people want and need to get out into the fresh air, to walk, be near water and watch and listen to the birds.
 The fact that these simple outdoor pleasures are not equally accessible for some of the thousands of families living with dementia is another reminder for us to work across care and conservation boundaries and implement the solutions contained in the report.”

-Neil Mapes, CEO, Dementia Adventure
+Neil Mapes, Founder, Dementia Adventure